nearst/laconia/packages/laconia-core/README.md

 and function execution.
 In non-serverless development, you can and will normally only focus on the latter.
-This brings a unique challenge to AWS Lambda development as it is very difficult to test a handler function when it is responsible for doing both the object creations and the application run. laconia-core is a simple dependency injection framework for your Lambda code, hence solving this problem for you.
+This brings a unique challenge to AWS Lambda development as it is very difficult to test a handler function when it is responsible for doing both the object creations and the application run. @laconia/core is a simple dependency injection framework for your Lambda code, hence solving this problem for you.

 Laconia explicitly splits the responsibility of the object creations and Lambda function execution.